Β

 GERD, short for Gastroesophageal Reflux Disease, is a common condition affecting around 20% of the US population.[6]

-In GERD, stomach acid sneaks its way into the esophagus, where it's not supposed to be.
+In GERD, stomach acid sneaks its way into the esophagus, where it's not supposed to be.Β

-Then, when you’re lying down while sleeping, some of this acid reflux can make its way up toward your throat, causing irritation, inflammation, and sometimes a burning sensation.
+Then, when youβre lying down while sleeping, some of this acid reflux can make its way up toward your throat, causing irritation, inflammation, and sometimes a burning sensation.

 Understandably, this can leave your throat feeling sore and raw when you wake up in the morning.